smartcar/starter-app-react-node/README.md

 # Starter app - React - Node
-This starter app allows you configure your own app using Smartcar's popular vehicle endpoints.
+This starter app allows you to configure your own app using Smartcar's popular vehicle endpoints.
-Your users will be able to authorize their vehicles, see details, and perform actions based on the the properties you select in the config file!
+Your users will be able to authorize their vehicles, see details, and perform actions based on the properties you select in the config file!

 ## What you can expect:
 - The implementation of Smartcar Connect, allowing users to authorize vehicles through the Connect flow.
 - A sample application page displaying the authorized vehicles and providing users with the option to disconnect vehicles if desired.
-- Four pre-made configs for four different use cases: Energy and Utilities, Auto Insurance, Car Sharing, and Roasdside Assitance.
+- Four pre-made configs for four different use cases: Energy and Utilities, Auto Insurance, Car Sharing, and Roadside Assitance.

 <!-- TODO: Give brief synopsis "what you can expect" for each pre-made config -->